 HARRY TURTLEDOVE

+of St. Basil enjoined silence

+Departures

 The monks at Ir-Ruhaiyeh did not talk casually among themselves.
 They were not hermits; those who wanted to be pillar-sitters like the two Saints Symeon went off into the Syrian desert by themselves and did not join monastic communities.
-Still, the Rule of St. Basil enjoined silence through much of the day.
+Still. the Rule

-Despite the Cappadocian Father's Rule, though, a whis-pered word ran through the monastery regardless of the canonical hour: "The Persians.
-The Persians are marching toward Ir-Ruhaiyeh."
+Despite the Cappadocian Father's Rule, though, a whis-pered word ran through the monastery regardless of the canonical hour: "The Persians, The Persians are marching toward Irthrough much of the day.

+before that.
+He knew what Ruhaiveh."
 The abbot, Isaac, heard the whispers, though monks had to shout when they spoke to him.
 Isaac was past seventy, with a white beard that nearly reached his waist.
-But he had been abbot here for more than twenty years, and a simple monk for thirty years before that.
-He knew what his charges thought almost before they thought it.

-Isaac turned to the man he hoped would one day succeed him.
-"It will be very bad this time, John.
-I feel it."
+But he had been abbot here for more than twenty years, and a simple monk for thirty years Isaac turned to the man he hoped would one day succeed him.
+"It will be very bad this time, John, I feel it." his charges thought almost before they thought it.